 Enclosed was a self-addressed envelope without a stamp.
-That was important because Motto believed some of the recipients were so sensitive that putting a stamp on the envelope would make them feel obligated to reply – not to waste a stamp.
+That was important because Motto believed some of the recipients were so sensitive that putting a stamp on the envelope would make them feel obligated to reply – just to avoid wasting a stamp.

-In all, 24 letters would be mailed to each study patient over five years.
+In all, 24 letters were mailed to each study patient over five years.

 Motto’s experiment was working, as patients were writing back.
 And then came what Motto called “the bingo letter” – a perfect encapsulation of the study’s aims.

-A man living in San Francisco had 18 months earlier replied with what Motto called a “kiss-off” letter.
+A man living in San Francisco replied 18 months earlier with what Motto called a “kiss-off” letter.
 But to the most recent letter he replied in five typewritten pages.
 His first sentence…

 You are the most persistent son-of-a-bitch I’ve ever encountered, so you must really be sincere in your interest in me.

 Cutting to the chase, Motto’s work was unprecedented in the history of suicide research.